esp/esp-js/ReadMe.md

 If you find that you've publish an event in once processor targeted at another, then in the other need to publish a response, perhaps these 2 processors are really dealing with the same concern and need to be merged.

-Sometimes you may have a complex sub system within the model, this sub system might be better managed behind a facade that receives all events and calls methods on the facade to manipulate model state.
+Sometimes you may have a complex sub system within the model, this sub system might be better managed behind a façade that receives all events and calls methods on the façade to manipulate model state.

 ## Storing a local copy of the model